srph/til/2015-02-27-interfaces-are-typehintable-in-php.md

 title: Interfaces are type-hintable in PHP
 ---

-This may not be surprising for other people, but I can't actually believe that type-hinting `Interface`s are possible without dependency injection.
-I'm surprised although having almost 2 years of experience with PHP.
+This may not be surprising for other people, but I can't actually believe that *type-hinting* `Interface`s are possible without *dependency injection*.
+I'm surprised although having almost `2` years of experience with **PHP**.

 ```php
 <?php